klwuco/CGPA-Planner/readme.md

 UST itsc: klwuab

 ## What is this?
-This script prints out the hypothetical CGPA and the grades per subject needed to achieve a target CGPA target range.
+This script finds out the hypothetical CGPA and the grades per subject needed to achieve a target CGPA target range.

 ## Requirements
 1. python3
 On Mac/Linux, do
-    sudo apt-get install python3
+<pre><code>sudo apt-get install python3</code></pre>
 or use your favourite package manager.
 On Windows, download python 3 (Not 2.7) via
 <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>